January 31, 2015 to February 28, 2015

 What is Saturday Explorations?

-Saturday Explorations is for students in grades 4-8 with an interest in science, math, robotics, computer programming, arts and humanities, or language and culture.
+Saturday Explorations is for students in grades 4-8 who are interested in science, math, robotics, computer programming, arts and humanities, or language and culture.
 Classes are held on five consecutive Saturday mornings for three hours each.
 We welcome creative, curious and talented 4th through 8th grade students who would like to spend time with similar youth learning about a specific topic.
 Classes are kept small, usually a maximum of ten students per instructor.

 - Science Rotation: Discover the excitement of science with different lab-based science experiments each week.
 Topics in chemistry, biology, physics, geology, neuroscience, environmental science and forensics are explored.
 All classes include hands-on activities taught by enthusiastic Willamette University undergraduates who love science.
-Students are grouped by grade.
+When class size exceeds 15, students are grouped by grade.

 - Music Technology: Explore the world of music as a musicologist, a music theorist and a recording engineer in Willamette University's recording studio.
-Dissect and analyze well-known concertos; Use Garage Band to compose your own.
+Analyze well-known concertos; Use Garage Band and unusual instruments to compose your musical compositions.
 Undergraduate music majors teach with supervision from university faculty.
+Music Technology is a great class for music students and also those who love computers.

-- Advanced Robotics: Engineer robots for specific environmental challenges.
+- Robotics: Build and Design robots using Lego Mindstorms NXT.
+Engineer robots for specific environmental challenges.
 Program more complex robotic movements.
 Design solutions to problems.
 Build, test and revise your solutions.
-Prerequisite: Beginning Robotics.
+Prerequisite: Beginning Robotics or experience building the Lego Mindstorms robot and programming the sensors.

-To register by mail, download and print the registration form and the liability release form.
-Read, complete and mail both the registration and the 2 page liability release form with payment, your check made out to Willamette University, to:
+To register by mail, download and print the registration form and the liability release form, English or Spanish.
+Read, complete, and mail both the registration and the 2 page liability release form with payment, your check made out to Willamette University, to:

 Youth Programs Coordinator